juniorsundarCasual/TGT/vault/volume-5.chapter-344.md

 Revian received Lacey's pass and emphasized a key point, "But the dosage shouldn't be high enough to cause you such problems.
 After all, you're in the Middle Stage of the Mana Condensation realm."

 "My mother lost her sense of smell some time back...
-Our food is either bland or heavily flavored - there is no middle ground."
+Our food is either bland or heavily flavoured - there is no middle ground."
 Kevan said with a low and defeated mumble.

 Revian let out a two-syllable, "Damn!" and continued, "Just how much of the Plant did she use?"